Richard Stika

-Richard Frank Stika (born July 4, 1957) is an American Catholic prelate who served as bishop of Knoxville in Tennessee from 2009 to 2023.

-Stika resigned as bishop of Knoxville at the request of Pope Francis.
+Richard Frank Stika (July 4, 1957 – February 17, 2026) was an American Catholic prelate who served as Bishop of Knoxville from 2009 to 2023, when he resigned at the request of Pope Francis.
 Stika had been accused of covering up the rape of a diocesan employee by a former seminarian, among other allegations of misconduct and mismanagement.

 Biography

 Early life

 Richard Stika was born on July 4, 1957, in St. Louis, Missouri, to Frank and Helen (née Musielak) Stika; his father was of Czech heritage and his mother Polish.
-The third of four children, Richard Stika has two brothers, Lawrence and Robert, and Joseph was later adopted.
+The third of four children, Richard Stika had two brothers, Lawrence and Robert, and Joseph was later adopted.
 He was baptized at St. Francis de Sales Church on July 21, 1957, and attended Epiphany of Our Lord School in South St. Louis.

 Stika attended St. Augustine Minor Seminary High School (Note: The school operated from 1949 to 1977.) in Holland, Michigan, for one year.
 During a 2023 interview, Stika said that he was sexually abused by an Augustinian priest while at that school.
 He transferred to Bishop DuBourg High School in St. Louis, graduating in 1975.
 Stika then studied at St. Louis University, obtaining a Bachelor of Science degree in business in 1979.
 Stika then entered Kenrick-Glennon Seminary in Shrewsbury, Missouri, where he earned a Bachelor of Arts degree in philosophy in 1981 and a Master of Divinity degree in 1985.
 Cardinal John Carberry ordained Stika as a deacon on May 1, 1985.